mui/material-ui/docs/data/material/design-resources/material-ui-sync/material-ui-sync.md

 ## Customizing components

+:::warning
+This feature is experimental and limited to the **Button**, **Switch**, and **Typography** components.
+:::

 The Sync plugin can also generate theme styles for customized components, enabling you to completely change their look and feel and create your custom design system from within Figma.

-:::info
-This feature is currently limited to the Button, Switch, and Typography components.
-Support for more components is coming soon.
-:::

 As an example, here's how to customize the checked state, medium size, and primary color of a Switch component to replicate the iOS look and feel: